 The effectiveness of baclofen for alcohol withdrawal and alcohol cravings is now well-established in the scientific literature:

 - In a two-year study of 100 patients, long-term baclofen treatment caused an effortless decrease of alcohol withdrawal and post-acute withdrawal symptoms (source)

 - In a 12-week study of 56 alcoholic patients receiving either high dose baclofen or a placebo, 68% of those given baclofen remained abstinent, compared to 23% on the placebo (source)

-You can learn more in this article about how to use baclofen for alcohol use disorders.
+You can learn more in about how to use baclofen for alcohol use disorders.